Natsku123/Natsku123/README.md

 ### 👋 Hi, I'm Max Mecklin
 <p>
   🏫&nbsp;&nbsp;&nbsp;I'm a student, studying inorder to become <i>Master of Science (Electrical Engineering)</i> or <i>Sähkötekniikan Diplomi-insinööri</i> in Finnish in Tampere University<br>
-  ☮️&nbsp;&nbsp;&nbsp;During 2021 I'm actually completing my civilian service (alternative for military service) so no studying this year 😅, also in Tampere University (ITC faculty)<br>
   💰&nbsp;&nbsp;&nbsp;I'm an entrepreneur: I'm a sole proprietor and I work with a few companies in the IT field.<br>
   🌍&nbsp;&nbsp;&nbsp;I'm currently mostly working on fullstack projects in Tampere University and also a few hobby projects<br>
   💻&nbsp;&nbsp;&nbsp;I'm a sysadmin of my own homelab<br>